 DCEG Publications (text and abstracts from our publications database)

 Lienard Chang joined the Radiation Epidemiology Branch (REB) as a postbaccalaureate fellow in December 2013.
-Mr. Chang obtained his B.S. in nuclear engineering at Pennsylvania State University in May 2013 and is currently an M.S. candidate in health physics at Georgetown University’s biomedical graduate education program.
+Mr. Chang obtained his B.S. in nuclear engineering from Pennsylvania State University in May 2013 and M.S. in health physics from Georgetown University in March 2015.
+His master’s thesis focused on calculating organ dose conversion coefficients for reference pediatric phantoms in external photon radiation fields.
 Throughout his education and work experience, Mr. Chang has worked on projects involving: power plant design recommendations in response to the Fukushima Daiichi accident; boron and xenon concentrations as functions of nuclear power cycle burn-up; liquid scintillation counting in research of nicotine receptors; and MARSSIM-based decommissioning.
 In REB, he is working primarily with Choonsik Lee, Ph.D., investigator, and Steve Simon, Ph.D., staff scientist, and is focusing on projects regarding external and medical dosimetry.
 One major project involves estimating organ doses for pediatric computational phantoms exposed to external photon radiation fields in the event of radiological accidents or attacks.

 Clara Kim, M.P.H., is a predoctoral fellow in the Radiation Epidemiology Branch (REB) and is enrolled in the Ph.D. program in cancer epidemiology at the George Washington University School of Public Health and Health Services.
 Ms. Kim received a B.S. in biology and psychology from Brandeis University in 2005 and an M.P.H. in epidemiology from the George Washington University in 2009.
 For her M.P.H. final thesis she examined the significance of microRNA in the insulin pathway and the association with diabetes.
 Ms. Kim is working under the mentorship of Lindsay Morton, Ph.D., investigator, REB, to identify patterns of and risk factors for multiple primary cancers among patients with at least one hematologic malignancy.